AlbanSdl/PaperBee/readme.md

 Nothing is synchronized and data never leaves your phone.
 Keep your ideas for you

 ### What will be added to Minder notes ? ###
-Translations, more elements in notes, checkbox hierarchy and more !
+Translations, more elements in notes and more !